 Heimlich maneuver (subdiaphragmatic abdominal thrusts):

-The Heimlich maneuver consists of manual thrusts to the upper abdomen or, in the case of pregnant or extremely obese patients, chest thrusts until the airway is clear or the patient becomes unconscious; it is the preferred initial method in the awake, choking patient and in the unconscious patient if the above methods are unsuccessful.
+The Heimlich maneuver consists of manual thrusts to the upper abdomen or, in the case of pregnant or extremely obese patients, chest thrusts until the airway is clear or the patient becomes unconscious; it is the preferred initial method in the awake, choking patient.

 In conscious adults, the rescuer stands behind the patient with arms encircling the patient's midsection.
 One fist is clenched and placed midway between the umbilicus and xiphoid.
-The other hand grabs the fist, and a firm inward and upward thrust is delivered by pulling with both arms (see Fig. 4: Respiratory Arrest: Abdominal thrusts with victim standing or sitting (conscious).).
+The other hand grabs the fist, and a firm inward and upward thrust is delivered by pulling with both arms (see Fig. 3: Abdominal thrusts with victim standing or sitting (conscious).).

 In older children, the Heimlich maneuver may be used.
 However, in children < 20 kg (typically < 5 yr), very moderate pressure should be applied, and the rescuer should kneel at the child's feet rather than astride.

-In infants < 1 yr, the Heimlich maneuver should not be done; they should be held in a prone, head-down position, supporting the head with the fingers of one hand, while delivering 5 back blows (see Fig. 5: Respiratory Arrest: Expired air ventilation—child.).
-Five chest thrusts should then be delivered with the infant in a head-down position with the infant's back on the rescuer's thigh (supine).
+In infants < 1 yr, the Heimlich maneuver should not be done; they should be held in a prone, head-down position, supporting the head with the fingers of one hand, while delivering 5 back blows (see Fig. 4: Back blows—infant.).
+Five chest thrusts should then be delivered with the infant in a head-down position with the infant's back on the rescuer's thigh (supine—see Fig. 5: Chest thrusts—infant.).
 This sequence of back blows and chest thrusts is repeated until the airway is cleared.